-Luis has breathed new life into the long struggling Coach business, focusing on the repositioning of the American giant as a modern luxury brand and supporting Stuart Vevers in establishing the brand’s new creative identity.
-That he has overseen a gradual turnaround of the business amidst a landscape of global turbulence and slowing growth is a testament to the strength of his management skills.
+Luis is the former chief executive of Tapestry Inc., who exited in September 2019 having breathed new life into the long struggling Coach business, now Tapestry Inc., focusing on the repositioning of the American giant as a modern luxury brand and supporting Stuart Vevers in establishing the brand’s new creative identity.
+He oversaw a gradual turnaround of the business amidst a landscape of global turbulence and slowing growth, in a testament to the strength of his management skills.

 After attending university at College of the Holy Cross and Durham University for his BA and MA respectively, his career began with a series of marketing and sales positions at companies within the LVMH conglomerate.
 He then took the reins as Baccarat’s chief executive in 2002 for four years.